How we help payors

 What we can’t do for payors

-The Recalculation Program (RP) recalculates eligible child support orders (and some agreements).
+The RP recalculates eligible child support orders (and some agreements).
 RP does not help payors get a child support order or agreement; it only recalculates existing one.
 Parents looking for help with resolving legal disputes can find information on Resolution and Court Administration Services.

 RP will apply its legislation and regulations to recalculate child support in an administrative, efficient, non-discretionary manner.
 It cannot weigh evidence, exercise discretion or consider special circumstances like a court can.
 Some situations, such as those involving significant self-employment or private corporation involvement by a payor or recipient, may need to be handled by a court instead of RP.